Jeremy Vine: Early life and education

 Vine was born at Epsom Hospital in Epsom, Surrey.
 He grew up in Cheam, and is the elder son of Guy Vine (1937–2018), lecturer in civil engineering at North East Surrey College of Technology, and Diana (née Tillett), who was a housewife and later a doctor's receptionist.
 His father was from Hertfordshire, and his mother was from Guildford, the daughter of Rosamond Tillett (née James).
 His parents married at Christ Church in Guildford on Saturday 21 March 1964.
 Leslie Tillett, his grandfather (2 June 1901 - 29 April 1960), died in April 1960, aged 58, a chartered accountant in the City of London.

-Vine has two siblings; a sister called Sonya and a brother, the comedian Tim Vine.
+Vine has two siblings: a sister, Sonya, and a brother, Tim, who is a comedian.
 Vine was privately educated: at Lynton Preparatory School in Ewell, then Aberdour School in Burgh Heath, and then Epsom College.

 He played the drums in a band called The Flared Generation, of which his brother Tim was also a member; Smash Hits magazine described them as "the most unfashionable punk band in the country".

 At Durham University (Hatfield College), he graduated with a 2:2 undergraduate degree in English.
 He was a member of the sketch comedy group, The Durham Revue, and was an editor of the student newspaper, Palatinate.

 Following a short stint on Metro Radio, Vine enrolled in a journalism training course with the Coventry Evening Telegraph, before joining the BBC in 1987.